johanley/special-relativity-core/README.md

 However, working with BigDecimal is more painful than working with Double, so this is left out as a special case.

+**The proliferation of many formulas derived in textbooks is undesirable in this project.**
+This project implements as many calculations as possible with the core Lorentz Transformation.
+This helps ensure correctness, and directly manifests how the Lorentz Transformation generates diverse phenomena.

 **Vector formulations are simpler than component formulations.**
 Moving from components to vectors simplifies the implementation.
 I found this with